SWENGG4Y2023/SWENGG4Y2023Team10/Scheduling and Time.md

-## 2.5 Design and Implementation Constrains
+## 2.5 Implementation Constrains

-When designing and implementing the “Scheduling and Time-Tracking Application for Remote Teams” software , there are several constraints that we the developers need to consider, such as,
+When implementing Scheduling and Time-Tracking Application for Remote Teams certain implementation constrains should be considered:

-**User Interface Constraints:** The app needs to be designed in a way that is intuitive and easy to use.
-Having a large database of users who might not be too technically knowledgeable, should be able to navigate the app easily and find the features they need quickly.
-Due to the large demographics of the users, it is made accessible by people of all ages with the help of easily recognizable icons and navigational features.

-**Language Constraints:** The application supports be able to support a wide range of languages.
-Developers need to ensure that the app can handle different language scripts, alphabets, and characters, and the UI can accommodate the different languages on different screens sizes.

-**Platform Constraints:** Duolingo is a mobile app and a web application that runs on both iOS and Android devices and windows operating system.
-It needs to run smoothly on all platforms and be easily downloadable and available of different systems.

-**Network Constraints:** Duolingo requires an internet connection to function.
-The application should be optimized enough to work well even in areas with poor or fluctuating connectivity without losing user progress.

-**Storage Constraints:** Duolingo contains a large amount of data, including text, images, and audio files.
-Developers need to ensure that the app is designed to minimize storage usage on users' devices.

-Security Constrains: Duolingo provides social features, it should be able to guarantee the safety of all the users there are many underage users present too.
-It must be able to protect all the user data and progress for all its users.

-## 2.6 User Documentation
+1\.
+Security: Since the application deals with sensitive information such as employee schedules and time-tracking data, it is important to ensure that the application is secure.
+This can be achieved by implementing secure authentication and authorization mechanisms, data encryption, and regular data audits.

+2\.
+Compatibility: The application should be compatible with wide range of devices and operating systems to ensure all the team members are able to access it.

+3\.
+User-friendly interface: The application should have a user-friendly interface that is easy to navigate and understand.
+This is particularly important for remote teams that may have team members with varying levels of technical expertise.

+4\.
+Integration: The application should be able to integrate with other tools that remote teams commonly use, such as project management software, video conferencing tools, and messaging platforms.

+5\.
+Scalability: The application should be scalable to accommodate the growing needs of remote teams as they expand and hire more team members.

+6\.
+Reliability: The application should be reliable and available at all times, since remote teams may be working across different time zones and need to access the application at different times.

+7\.
+Data Backup: The application should have a data backup system in place to prevent the loss of important scheduling and time-tracking data in case of system failures or other unforeseen events.

+8\.
+Compliance: The application should comply with relevant labor laws and regulations, such as those related to minimum wage, overtime pay, and working hours.

-## 2.7 Assumptions and Dependencies
+## 2.6 Assumptions and Dependencies

 The development team assumes the following dependencies: